mvolkmann/blog/src/jq.md

 JavaScript Object Notation (JSON) is a data format that is frequently returned by API services and read from files.
-Often this is not formatted for human readability and all the data is on a single line with no added spaces.
+Often all the data is on a single line with no added spaces, so it is not easy for humans to read.
 The tool {% aTargetBlank "https://stedolan.github.io/jq/", "jq" %}
 helps with this and does much more.